jlmeredith/ytdatahub/documentation/user-guide/ui-features.md

 - **Theme Selection**: Toggle between light and dark mode
 - **Export Options**: Export data for use in external tools

+## Utilities Tab: Clear Database Feature

+The Utilities tab provides a powerful tool for development and testing: **Clear Database**.

+- **Location:** Utilities tab → Database Management Tools → Clear Database
+- **How it works:**
+  - You must confirm your intent by checking a box and typing 'CLEAR ALL DATA'.
+  - When you click **Clear Database**:
+    - The app creates a backup of your current database file (with a timestamp).
+    - All tables are dropped and the schema is recreated.
+    - You can immediately start collecting/importing new data.
+- **Warning:** This operation is destructive!
+Only use it in development or when you want to start with a clean slate.
+All data will be lost, but a backup is created for safety.
+- **Alternative:** You can also reset the database from the command line using the CLI script (`scripts/clear_and_reset_db.py`).

 ## UI Design Principles

 The YTDataHub interface follows several key design principles: